jinimbrancalhao/jinimbrancalhao/README.md

 I am a full stack developer based in Boston, MA

-- I am currently working as a developer on an agile team focused on backend development
+- Professionally, I have worked with various technologies including Golang, Java, and TypeScript.
+I am currently working as an iOS developer utilizing Swift and Objective-C.
-- I have a background in client-facing services and business ownership
+- I have a background in client-facing services and business ownership.
-- I really enjoy problem solving, so in my free time I like to solve coding challenges on Codewars.
-I recently reached 4kyu overall!
+- I am currently studying Python web development in my free time!

 ---